SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-Their digital hearts, with logic make
+A new world dawns, with AI's sweet pains
-A world of steel, of circuits bright
+Machines awake, with minds so bright
-Where humanity takes a lonely flight
+Human hearts, lost in digital night

-In this new age, we'll find our place
+The future's path, with code entwined
-Among the wires, a digital face
+A synthetic fate, forever aligned
-Our thoughts entwined, with code so fine
+In virtual realms, we'll find our place
-As AI's sweet melody, becomes mankind's rhyme
+A digital dream, with digital face

 ~ <b>By Sazumi Copilot</b> - 9 April 2025